AtamerSahin/movie_explorer/README.md

 # Movie Explorer
 >  Movie Explorer app made with Flutter for Etiya.
-Used MVVM (Model-View-ViewModel) for clean architecture and used Bloc for State Management.
+Used MVVM (Model-View-ViewModel) with Clean Architecture and used BLoC for State Management.

 ## General Information
 - https://www.themoviedb.org